TrustVC/w3c/packages/w3c-credential-status/README.md

 # W3C Credential Status

+Implements credential status management for Verifiable Credentials (VCs) using @trustvc/w3c-credential-status.
+It supports lifecycle operations such as revocation and suspension without altering the original credential, enabling verifiers to check a credential's current status.
+The project utilizes status lists and handles the credential validation process.

-[Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/) refers to a method of representing the revocation/suspension status of multiple items (such as digital certificates or credentials) using a bitstring (a sequence of bits).
+[Bitstring Status List](https://www.w3.org/TR/2023/WD-vc-status-list-20230427/) refers to a method of representing the revocation/suspension status of multiple items (such as digital certificates or credentials) using a bitstring (a sequence of bits).
 This technique allows for efficient tracking and management of which items are valid or revoked without needing to maintain extensive individual records for each item.

 ## Revoking/Suspending a VC